-Personal Touch Pencil Pots
+Personal Touch Pencil Holders

-Sterilize and repurpose milk cartons or tin cans for pencil pots.
+Sterilize and repurpose milk cartons or tin cans for pencil holders.
 Get your students to decorate them for a fun beginning-of-year activity as a way for them to put their own personal touch on the classroom.
 Make a note to check the cans for sharp edges before handing them over to their designers!